moagstar/namedtuple2/README.md

 # namedtuple_decorator

-A drop in replacement for the standard function collections.namedtuple that supports use as a class and function decorator, while still supporting the standard usage:
+A drop in replacement for the standard function `collections.namedtuple` that can be used as a class and function decorator, while still supporting the current standard usage:

 ```python

 @namedtuple
 def Point3d(x, y, z):